 Full Disclosure: This post contains affiliate links.

-Fiction Books About Spiders
+Fiction Books About Spiders for Preschoolers

 Bear’s Scare by Jacob Grant introduces us to a tidy bear who prides itself on keeping a clean and orderly house.
 But, one day he notices evidence of an untidy guest- a spider.
 Will Bear be able to track down this web maker?
 Well, he will messily try.
 Children will enjoy searching for the spider throughout the book.